Using Browserify without a node_modules directory

 Create a

-folder in your project and copy all your CommonJS libraries into it during the build process; note that thenode_modules
+node_modulesfolder in your project and copy all your CommonJS libraries into it during the build process; note that thenode_modulesfolder must sit either adjacent to your project's sources (src) or in a ancestor folder. -

 Make use of the

-environment variable, this provides another absolute URL for browserify to use when looking for CommonJS modules.
+NODE_PATHenvironment variable, this provides another absolute URL for browserify to use when looking for CommonJS modules.
 This allows you to pull off the following folder structure (which may suit none-javascript-based build systems better):

 pizzajs